immersive-web/webxr-ar-module/input-explainer.md

 For primary actions that are instantaneous without a clear start and end point (such as a verbal command), all three events should still fire in the sequence `selectstart`, `selectend`, `select`.

 All three events are `XRInputSourceEvent` events.
 When fired the event's `inputSource` attribute must contain the `XRInputSource` that produced the event.
 The event's `frame` attribute must contain a valid `XRFrame` that can be used to query the input and device poses at the time the selection event occurred.
-The `XRFrame`'s `views` array must be empty.
+The `XRViewerPose`'s `views` array must be empty.

 In most cases applications will only need to listen for the `select` event for basic interactions like clicking on buttons.